KEMCAANA

 If an assigned observer fails to appear for their confirmed rotation after arrival in the U.S., KEMCAANA reserves the right to notify appropriate authorities.
 This ensures program integrity and accountability. - Important Timelines

-- Application Period: Feb 1 – Apr 30
+- Application Period: March 16 – April 12

-- Invitation Notifications: By end of May
+- Invitation Notifications: By mid of April

 Note